 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a loss to the Partnership.
-Credit policies have been approved and implemented to govern the Partnership's portfolio of counterparties with the objective of mitigating credit losses.
+Credit policies have been approved and implemented to govern our portfolio of counterparties with the objective of mitigating credit losses.
 These policies establish guidelines, controls and limits to manage credit risk within approved tolerances by mandating an appropriate evaluation of the financial condition of existing and potential counterparties, monitoring agency credit ratings, and by implementing credit practices that limit exposure according to the risk profiles of the counterparties.
-Furthermore, the Partnership may, at times, require collateral under certain circumstances to mitigate credit risk as necessary.
-The Partnership also uses industry standard commercial agreements which allow for the netting of exposures associated with transactions executed under a single commercial agreement.
+Furthermore, we may at times require collateral under certain circumstances to mitigate credit risk as necessary.
+We also implements the use of industry standard commercial agreements which allow for the netting of positive and negative exposures associated with transactions executed under a single commercial agreement.
 Additionally, we utilize master netting agreements to offset credit exposure across multiple commercial agreements with a single counterparty or affiliated group of counterparties.

-The Partnership's counterparties consist of a diverse portfolio of customers across the energy industry, including petrochemical companies, commercial and industrial end-users, oil and gas producers, municipalities, gas and electric utilities, midstream companies and independent power generators.
-Our overall exposure may be affected positively or negatively by macroeconomic or regulatory changes that impact our counterparties to one extent or another.
-Currently, management does not anticipate a material adverse effect in our financial position or results of operations as a consequence of counterparty non-performance.
+Our counterparties consist of a diverse portfolio of customers across the energy industry, including petrochemical companies, commercial and industrials, oil and gas producers, motor fuel distributors, municipalities, utilities and midstream companies.
+Our overall exposure may be affected positively or negatively by macroeconomic factors or regulatory changes that could impact its counterparties to one extent or another.
+Currently, management does not anticipate a material adverse effect in our financial position or results of operations as a consequence of counterparty nonperformance.

-The Partnership has maintenance margin deposits with certain counterparties in the OTC market, primarily with independent system operators and with clearing brokers.
+We have maintenance margin deposits with certain counterparties in the OTC market, primarily independent system operators, and with clearing brokers.
 Payments on margin deposits are required when the value of a derivative exceeds our pre-established credit limit with the counterparty.
 Margin deposits are returned to us on or about the settlement date for non-exchange traded derivatives, and we exchange margin calls on a daily basis for exchange traded transactions.
 Since the margin calls are made daily with the exchange brokers, the fair value of the financial derivative instruments are deemed current and netted in deposits paid to vendors within other current assets in the consolidated balance sheets.